 First of all, Banff is an excellent place for outdoor enthusiasts, first-time visitors, photography lovers, adventurous and solo travellers, families, foodies and active travellers.

-Second-it’s a place for grippingly attractive scenery with Mount Rundle, Vermillion Lakes Viewpoint, Cascade Mountain and Bow Falls View Point right on your doorstep.
+Second-it’s a place for grippingly beautiful scenery with Mount Rundle, Vermillion Lakes Viewpoint, Cascade Mountain and Bow Falls View Point right on your doorstep.

 Banff is located at an elevation of 1,400m, making it the highest town in Canada and summertime is the most popular time to visit with the roads to places like Moraine Lake re-opening in early May.

 Banff National Park that surrounds the beautiful town, located in Alberta province is the oldest, most visited and most beautiful national park in Canada.
-Established in 1885 it is located just east of Calgary and is perfect for nature lovers.
+Established in 1885 it is located just east of Calgary.

 Highlights of visiting Banff